dy/sprae/readme.md

 ## Extra Directives

-Not shipped by default, can be plugged in as:
+The following directives aren't shipped by default, can be plugged in as:

 ```js
 import sprae from 'sprae'